-35.3.12.2 Group addressed management frame
+35.3.12.2 Group addressed management frame delivery

 Editor’s Note: It is a placeholder subclause.

-35.3.12.3 Group addressed data frame
+35.3.12.3 Group addressed data frame delivery

 Editor’s Note: It is a placeholder subclause.

+35.3.12.4 Group addressed frame reception

+For each setup link between a non-AP MLD and an AP MLD, when ReceiveDTIMs is true for the corresponding non-AP STA affiliated with the non-AP MLD, the non-AP STA shall follow the rules defined in 11.2.3.7 (Receive operation for STAs in PS mode) to receive the group addressed BUs sent by the AP affiliated with the AP MLD on the corresponding link.

 Straw Poll: Do you support to incorporate the proposed draft text in 11-21-0257r1 to the TGbe Draft?